Overview

 Insurers track claims experience feedback, renewal touchpoints, and broker interactions to reduce churn and identify service gaps.

-Unlike NPS, which depends on customers choosing to respond to a survey, oCX captures a much broader and more representative sample of actual customer sentiment.
-Learn more about oCX →
+Unlike NPS, which depends on customers choosing to respond to a survey, oCX captures a much broader and more representative sample of actual customer sentiment by drawing from reviews, social media, contact center data, and surveys simultaneously.
+Learn more about oCX and how it applies CX analytics to produce a single, benchmarkable score.

 Frequently Asked Questions